spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-product.md

 <!-- used to be: http://spryker.github.io/onboarding/product/ -->

-## Challenge Description
+## Challenge description

-Add information to the products regarding the country where the product is being produced (e.g.: Made in “China”).
+Add information to the products regarding the country where the product is being produced (for example, Made in “China”).
 Don’t add this information as an attribute.

 Display this information on the product details page in Yves.

 **Bonus challenge**: Add a glossary key for “Made in”.
 Show this string translated in the product detail page.

-## Challenge Solving Highlights
+## Challenge solving highlights

 ### ProductCountry module (Zed)

 Create the `ProductCountry` module located in `src/Zed`.

 Create the `ProductCountry` table under the persistence layer.